davidk/docker-slic3r-prusa3d/README.md

 * Settings are persisted into the slic3rSettings volume.

 * SELinux might block access to X by slic3r inside the container.
-Look in /var/log/messages to see if this is happening (and for the relevant commands to fix).
+Look in /var/log/messages or /var/log/audit/audit.log to see if this is happening (and for the relevant commands to fix).

-* Alternatively, there might be a plain permission error upon trying to access X. Try running `xhost local:root` to fix.
+* Alternatively, there might be a plain permission error upon trying to access X. Try running `xhost local:root` to fix (this is a temporary fix and must be reapplied when restarting the host).

 Sample error example (it\'s pretty cryptic, sigh):